 Personally, the amount of time it would take me to warm the milk and mix the powdered cocoa I could make this easy Vitamix hot chocolate.

 You guys, it’s made in the Vitamix or any other high powered blender you have like a Blendtec.

 Sadly you do need a high-powered blender as it’s strong enough to actually warm the milk and melt the chocolate.

 A normal blender cannot warm the mixture like a Vitamix or Blendtec.

-Can I use my Vitamix or Blendtec to make hot chocolate?
+Using a Vitamix or Blendtec to make hot chocolate

 Yes, that’s why I made this whole recipe!